rekfuki/eywa/app/public/static/docs/executions/overview.md

 [![](/static/docs/executions/executions_navbar.png)](/static/docs/executions/executions_navbar.png)

 &nbsp;
-Once the page is loaded you should see a form with the following
+Once the page is loaded you should see a page with the following content

 &nbsp;
 [![](/static/docs/executions/executions_list.png)](/static/docs/executions/executions_list.png)